 For the past month I have been trying to come up with a new Hamantaschen recipe that no one has done yet.
 Easier said than done!
-The kosher bloggers community has come up with every possible Hamantaschen recipe you could possibly think of.
-So I really had to put on my thinking cap to come up with these Laham Abjeen Hamantaschen.
+I really had to put on my thinking cap to come up with these Laham Abjeen Hamantaschen.

 Laham Abjeen have always been one of my favorites.
 I tried them once at a fancy bar mitzvah kiddish and I instantly fell in love with them.
 My Laham Abjeen Hamataschen are a great, savory version of everyones favorite Purim cookie.
 They add a Persian flare to your Purim Seuda!